dashincubator/dash-incubator-app/rules.md

 1. Fill in the info detailed in the [New Concept Template](#) document.
 2. Add a comment on the [New Concept Card](#) on the Trello Board, linking the template you’ve created.

 Admins will then review your concept, and if it satisfies the [Concept requirements](#31-concepts) it will be added as a new card in the Concepts list on Trello.

-An admin may ask you to expand on or amend some of the info in the template doc you posted.
-The admin will also reserve the task for you, so that you can claim a Concept Reward if the concept completes the [specification](#32-specifications) stage.
+Admins may ask you to expand on or amend some of the info in the template doc you posted.

+If two Admin's approve your Concept, the Primary Admin will reserve the Concept Task for you, so that you can claim the reward if the concept completes the [specification](#32-specifications) stage.
 Concepts provide fixed rewards as specified in the [Price List](#25-price-list).

 ### 3.1.2 Claiming a Concept Task Reward